Quicksand (TV series): Development

 On 7 September 2017, it was announced that Netflix had given the production a series order for a first season.
 The series is created by Pontus Edgren and Martina Håkansson who are both credited as executive producers.
 In March 2019, it was confirmed that the series would premiere on 5 April 2019.

 Casting

 In July 2018, it was announced that Hanna Ardéhn, William Spetz, Felix Sandman, David Dencik, Reuben Sallmander, Anna Björk, Christopher Wollter, Evin Ahmad, Maria Sundbom, Rebecka Hemse, Helena af Sandeberg, Shanti Roney and Ella Rappich had been cast in the series.

 Premiere

 In February 2019, the series held its official premiere with the screening of the first two episodes at the Berlin International Film Festival in Berlin, Germany.

 Release

 On 27 March 2019, the official trailer for the series was released.
 On 5 April 2019, the series had its release on Netflix.

 Reception

-In a review of the premiere episode, Joel Keller from Decider described Quicksand as a "pretty standard crime drama, albeit one that's pretty well-written."
+In a review of the premiere episode, Joel Keller from Decider described the film as a "pretty standard crime drama, albeit one that's pretty well-written."

+Awards and nominations

+Ardéhn won Best Actress at Kristallen 2019 for her performance as Maja.